 About

 In Opera Hong Kong’s Don Giovanni, Soare was "riveting” in his debut as Leporello, a role he has since reprised to great acclaim with Opera Carolina and Opera Grand Rapids.
-Other recent highlights include his Carnegie Hall debut with On Site Opera as Der Tod in Der Kaiser von Atlantis, Escamillo in Carmen with Anchorage Opera, Don Basilio in Il barbiere di Siviglia with Sacramento Philharmonic and Opera, and was seen in Chicago Opera Theater’s Carmen and Becoming Santa Claus.
-As a soloist, he performed in the concert Shakespeare in Cleveland with CIM.
+Other recent highlights include his Carnegie Hall as Der Tod in Der Kaiser von Atlantis produced by On Site Opera, debuts as Angelotti in Tosca with Madison Opera and Figaro in Le Nozze di Figaro with Opera Roanoke.
+Recently, he performed Escamillo in Carmen with Anchorage Opera, Don Basilio in Il barbiere di Siviglia with Sacramento Philharmonic and Opera, and was seen in Chicago Opera Theater’s Carmen, Becoming Santa Claus and several roles in The Nose.
+This fall he will return to Chicago Opera Theater to sing the role of Giacchino in the North American Premiere of Ferdinando Paër's Leonora with Larry Edelson directing and Jane Glover conducting.

 Most recently, Mr. Soare performed the role of Sulpice in La fille du Regiment with Opera Saratoga, Opera North and Kenosha Opera Festival, Colline in La bohème with Finger Lakes Opera, the Father in Hansel and Gretel with Brava Opera, and the role of John in the world première of American Gothical and Sultry Night Farmhand in the world première of 8 Woods and a Van both with Cedar Rapids Opera Theater.